dblincoe/csds-438-super-resolution/ReadMe.md

 Given an installation of python >3.7 and updated pip, you should be able to run, `pip install -r requirements.txt`

-It is probably smart to do this inside of a virtual machine
+It is probably smart to do this inside of a virtual container

 ## Training a model
 To train a model the `train.py` script can be used.
 There are to current models that can be trained: